zappool/zappool-web/docs/faq.md

 (Trivia: Did you know that they were the first mining pool ever?)

+### Can I make even on my Bitaxe (using Zappool)?

+Short answer: no. Even with pooled mining, you will not be able to recover the cost of your Bitaxe; if you are lucky, you may earn enough for the electricity cost.

+Bitaxe is not about making money from mining, but about mining decentralization and learning.
+If you want profit, you need big miners, and access to a huge amounts of cheap electricity, and face a fierce competition.

+So forget about profits, relax, and zap away your earning sats!

 ## TODO

+Accounting, fluctuation

+Privacy

 Bridge loan by Zappool (not if daily payments)

-Fees

-Accounting, fluctuation

 Proxy pool - what, why?

-Stratum v2?

-Privacy

 Who, History

-Can I make even on my Bitaxe?

-Why, how to make money

 Donate (your hash)

+Stratum v2?

+Why, money for the pool?